The following information applies to Cisco Meeting Server software version 2.3.x:

 The only officially supported browsers for Cisco Meeting App for WebRTC (WebRTC app) is Google Chrome.
 For Cisco Meeting Server 2.3.x, webRTC app requires Chrome version 59 or higher.
 We strongly recommend using the most recent version of Chrome.

-Note: For Cisco Meeting Server version 2.4 browser support information, see this FAQ.
+Note: The WebRTC app is not supported on virtual machines (VMs).
+For Cisco Meeting Server version 2.4 browser support information, see this FAQ.

 Devices tested for WebRTC app